EvaMGC/egeo/src/lib/st-filter-selector/README.md

 # Filter selector (Component)

-   The filter selector allows display a filter with a list of options
+   The filter selector allows to display a filter with a list of options

 ## Inputs